lhfdv/DeepDungeon/README.md

 # Deep Maze

-A randomized maze game made using pure HTML, Javascript, CSS and canvas.
+A randomized maze game made using pure HTML, Javascript, CSS and Canvas.

 ## Rules: